-If you overeat it, the fats accumulate as fat pads on the stomach, legs and buttocks, LDL cholesterol, low-density lipoprotein increases in the blood.
+If you overeat it, the fats accumulate as fat pads on the stomach, legs, and buttocks, LDL cholesterol and low-density lipoprotein increase in the blood.

 LDL cholesterol is a fat-protein compound that binds fat-soluble substances such as cholesterol and transports vital cholesterol from the liver through the bloodstream to the various tissues.
 If there is too much LDL cholesterol in the blood, the cholesterol can stick to the vessel walls.
 Circulatory disorders can arise.